MichaelGudovsky/AdversarialExamples/README.md

 # AdversarialExamples

-This project aims to generalize the Deep-Fool algorithm (13.
-Moosavi-Dezfooli, S. M., Fawzi, A., & Frossard, P. (2016).
+# DeepFool
+DeepFool is a simple algorithm to find the minimum adversarial perturbations in deep networks

+### deepfool.py

+This function implements the algorithm proposed in [[1]](http://arxiv.org/pdf/1511.04599) using PyTorch to find adversarial perturbations.

+__Note__: The final softmax (loss) layer should be removed in order to prevent numerical instabilities.

+The parameters of the function are:

+- `image`: Image of size `HxWx3d`
+- `net`: neural network (input: images, output: values of activation **BEFORE** softmax).
+- `num_classes`: limits the number of classes to test against, by default = 10.
+- `max_iter`: max number of iterations, by default = 50.

+### test_deepfool.py

+A simple demo which computes the adversarial perturbation for a test image from ImageNet dataset.

+## Reference
+[1] S. Moosavi-Dezfooli, A. Fawzi, P. Frossard:
-Deepfool: a simple and accurate method to fool deep neural networks) to be image and network agnostic
+*DeepFool: a simple and accurate method to fool deep neural networks*.
+In Computer Vision and Pattern Recognition (CVPR ’16), IEEE, 2016.

+This project aims to generalize the Deep-Fool algorithm

 The dataset is taken from the ImageNet ILSVRC2012 challenge and can be downloaded from the following link: https://www.kaggle.com/competitions/imagenet-object-localization-challenge/data